virtualabishek/bit-6th-sem/management-information-system/lesson-4.md

 ## Responsibility

-**Responsibility** means that you accept the potential costs, duties, and obligations for the decisions you make[1].
-Responsibility is an ethical concept that refers to the fact that individuals and groups have morally based obligations and duties to others and to larger ethical and moral codes, standards and traditions[2].
+**Responsibility** means that you accept the potential costs, duties, and obligations for the decisions you make.
+Responsibility is an ethical concept that refers to the fact that individuals and groups have morally based obligations and duties to others and to larger ethical and moral codes, standards and traditions.

 ### Responsibility in Information Systems

-Responsibility is a social construct representing the ascription of an object to a subject[1].
+Responsibility is a social construct representing the ascription of an object to a subject.
 In the context of information systems, responsibility involves understanding how decisions made by individuals, organizations, and systems affect others.

 **Key aspects of responsibility:**
 - Accepting consequences of actions and decisions